fzyzcjy/flutter_rust_bridge/book/src/contributing/rust_opaque_type_safety.md

 Dart implements a finalizer for opaque types, but the memory usage of opaque types is not monitored by Dart and can accumulate, so in order to prevent memory leaks, opaque pointers must be `dispose`d.

-## Rust opaque type like funtion args
+## Rust opaque type like function args

 When calling a function with an opaque type argument, the Dart thread safely shares ownership of the opaque type with Rust.
 This is safe because `RustOpaque<T>` requires that T be `Send` and `Sync`, furthermore Rust's `RustOpaque<T>` hand out immutable references through `Deref` or get an internal property if only Rust owns the opaque type.
 If dispose is called on the Dart side before the function call completes, Rust takes full ownership.